• Skip to primary navigation

 From scratch - using a whole chicken

-While you can use cooked, shredded chicken (or rotisserie) with store-bought or homemade bone broth, making your soup from scratch is SO worth it!
+While you can use cooked, shredded chicken (or rotisserie) with store-bought or homemade bone broth, making your keto soup from scratch is SO worth it!

 It creates a beautiful, flavorful broth and the chicken is a mix of dark and white meat that is tender and juicy - never dry!